12. Data frames#

 pairs).

-As a simple illustration, consider the two following objects:
+As a simple illustration, consider two objects:

 A <- data.frame(